-2.1.5 BUILDING AREAS DEFINITIONS
+2.2.5 BUILDING AREAS DEFINITIONS

-2.1.5.1 Gross Area
+2.2.5.1 Gross Area

-- 2.1.5.1.1 Gross Area is the sum of the floor areas of the building included within the outside faces of exterior walls for all stories or areas having floor surfaces.
-Gross area is gross square feet (GSF). - 2.1.5.1.2 Calculate gross area by measuring from the outside face of exterior walls, disregarding cornices, pilasters, buttresses, etc., which extend beyond the wall face.
+- 2.2.5.1.1 Gross Area is the sum of the floor areas of the building included within the outside faces of exterior walls for all stories or areas having floor surfaces.
+Gross area is gross square feet (GSF). - 2.2.5.1.2 Calculate gross area by measuring from the outside face of exterior walls, disregarding cornices, pilasters, buttresses, etc., which extend beyond the wall face.
 Gross area includes basements (except unexcavated portions), attics, garages, enclosed porches, penthouses, mechanical equipment floors, lobbies, mezzanines, balconies (inside or outside) utilized for operational functions, and corridors, provided they are within the outside face lines of the building.
 Stairways, elevator shafts, mechanical service shafts, and ducts count as gross area on each floor through which the shaft passes.
 Exclude open courts and light wells, or portions of upper floors eliminated by rooms or lobbies rising above single-floor ceiling height.

-2.1.5.2 Net Assignable Area
+2.2.5.2 Net Assignable Area

-- 2.1.5.2.1 Net Assignable Area is the sum of all areas on all floors of a building assigned to, or available for assignment to, an occupant, including every type of space functionally usable by an occupant (except spaces defined as custodial, circulation, mechanical, and restroom areas).
-Net assignable area is assignable square feet (ASF). - 2.1.5.2.2 Calculate assignable area by measuring from the inside finishes of surfaces that form the boundaries of the designated areas.
+- 2.2.5.2.1 Net Assignable Area is the sum of all areas on all floors of a building assigned to, or available for assignment to, an occupant, including every type of space functionally usable by an occupant (except spaces defined as custodial, circulation, mechanical, and restroom areas).
+Net assignable area is assignable square feet (ASF). - 2.2.5.2.2 Calculate assignable area by measuring from the inside finishes of surfaces that form the boundaries of the designated areas.
 Do not include unusable areas having less than 6'6" clear headroom.
 Include space subdivisions for offices, classrooms, laboratories, seminar and conference rooms, libraries, file rooms, storage rooms, etc., including those for special purposes (e.g., auditoriums, cafeterias, TV studios, faculty and student locker and shower rooms, maintenance and repair shops, garages), which can be put to useful purposes in accomplishment of the institution's mission.
 Deductions are not made for columns and projections necessary to the building.

-2.1.5.3 Nonassignable Area
+2.2.5.3 Nonassignable Area

-2.1.5.3.1 Nonassignable area is the building area that is not available for assignment to building occupants but is necessary for the general operation of the building.
+2.2.5.3.1 Nonassignable area is the building area that is not available for assignment to building occupants but is necessary for the general operation of the building.
 By definition, nonassignable area consists exclusively of the following: circulation, custodial, mechanical, and restroom areas.
 Calculate nonassignable area the same as assignable area.

-2.1.6 Contract Documents
+2.2.6 Contract Documents

+2.2.6.1 General

-- 2.1.6.1 General - 2.1.6.1.1 There shall be no duplication between portions of the contract documents; all documents shall be complementary. - 2.1.6.1.2 Contract documents shall be complete and ready for seals and signatures.
-Contract document originals will be sealed, signed, and dated by the architect or engineer of record prior to printing of bid documents. - (1) Exception: Documents prepared by a non-licensed specialty consultant such as a lab planner, food service consultant, etc. are not required to be sealed.
-Verify with PM whether these drawings are required to be sealed. - 2.1.6.1.3 All corrections to drawings and specifications identified during design development and subsequent intermediate reviews will be completed.
+- 2.2.6.1.1 There shall be no duplication between portions of the contract documents; all documents shall be complementary. - 2.2.6.1.2 Contract documents shall be complete and ready for seals and signatures.
+Contract document originals will be sealed, signed and dated by the architect or engineer of record prior to printing of bid documents. - (1) Exception: Documents prepared by a non-licensed specialty consultant/contractor such as a lab planner, food service consultant/contractor, etc are not required to be sealed.
+Verify with PM whether these drawings are required to be sealed. - 2.2.6.1.3 All corrections to drawings and specifications identified during design development and subsequent intermediate reviews will be completed.
 Each design submittal phase will not be accepted until these corrections have been made and accepted.
-All code comments also must be addressed in writing and accepted by the AHJ. - 2.1.6.1.4 The consultant, at the direction of the PM, will incorporate drawings that illustrate the location of any expected asbestos containing materials.
-The consultant will not be responsible for the identification and removal of asbestos. - 2.1.6.1.5 During the bidding phase, the consultant will accept and reply to all contractor inquiries relating to clarification and interpretation of the documents.
-These clarifications will be formally documented, and those that identify significant change or clarification will be documented by addenda.
+All code comments also must be addressed in writing and accepted by the AHJ. - 2.2.6.1.4 The consultant/contractor, at the direction of the PM, will incorporate drawings that illustrate the location of any expected asbestos containing materials.
+The consultant/contractor will not be responsible for the identification and removal of asbestos.

-2.1.6.2 Design Documents
+2.2.6.2 Design Documents

-2.1.6.2.1 General
+2.2.6.2.1 General